hortonworks/dps-navigation/README.md

 ## License

-The DPS Platform and it's associated DPS applications are made available under the terms of the [Apache Software License Version 2](COPYING).
+The DPS navigation module sources is made available under the terms of the [Apache Software License Version 2](COPYING).